DevOps as a Service

 Having developers taking care of operations and all the associated tasks on their own is usually unrealistic - and also not economical.
 Simply handing over all the operations tasks isn't a good idea either, and usually doesn't work.
 Together for more stability, security, availability and scalability.

 We see ourselves as part of your team.
 We provide know-how on all topics that web-based applications come into contact with.
 We know in detail how networks, routing or peerings work with everything that follows: IP, TCP, UDP, BGP, DNS, HTTP.
-We are experts in security, Linux, databases, failover and high availability.
+We are experts in security, Linux, databases, containers, failover and high availability.
 We support you with this knowledge and together we ensure a relaxed and error-free hosting.

 We have been developing web applications for over 12 years.
 In 2009, our first customer insisted that we also operate the developed application.
 Since then, the topic of operations has accompanied us.
 Over the years, we have built a team of experts to assist our developers and work with them to ensure smooth operations.
 In the meantime, we receive more and more requests from external developer teams, which we now support.